 - sedimentation rate

-Treatment of MNM will depend on the disorder that is causing your condition.
-Therefore, your doctor will first need to determine that underlying condition.
+Treatment of MNM depends on the disorder that’s causing your condition.
+First, your doctor must determine the underlying condition.

 The aims of the treatment are to:

-- cure the illness that is the cause of the problem
+- address the illness that is the cause of the problem

 - provide care and support to increase your independence

 Your doctor may suggest occupational therapy (OT) to help increase your mobility and independence.
-According to the American Occupational Therapy Association (AOTA), the goal of OT is to help people with a disability or recovering from an injury to regain the skills needed to pursue their daily activities or occupations (AOTA).
+According to the American Occupational Therapy Association (AOTA), the goal of OT is to help people with a disability or people recovering from an injury to regain the skills needed for their daily activities or occupations.

-Your OT therapist will visit your home and/or work environment and suggest ways to accomplish activities safely.
-He or she may provide a plan of exercises to help you regain motor skills and strengthen muscles.
-Your OT therapist may suggest that you use adaptive equipment to make it easier to move through your house and keep you from falling.
+Your OT therapist will visit your home or work environment and suggest ways to accomplish activities safely.
+They may provide a plan of exercises to help you regain motor skills and strengthen muscles.
+Also, they may suggest using adaptive equipment to help you move through your house and keep you from falling.
 These items may include: